Aluriak/bubble-tools/README.md

 Try hard to find errors and inconsistancies in the given bubble file

-Spot powernode overlapping, inclusions inconsistancies and empty powernodes.
+Spot powernode overlapping, inclusions inconsistancies and empty or singleton powernodes.
 Profiling gives general informations about the file data.

 ## conversion to dot